Sopheaktraleng/Tra-nest-blog-api/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 ## Description
  Mini Secial Media with nest js as Backend.
-The project has a lot of features, can perform CRUD user and tweet, enable user to upload file and have cachinh Redis in order to speed to request, reponse performent.
+The project has a lot of features, can perform CRUD user and tweet, enable user to upload file and have caching Redis in order to speed to request, reponse performent.

 ## Set Up